Maureque/GSoC_2019/README.md

 * [gvSIG course](https://www.youtube.com/playlist?list=PLTwZbMzUIxFINjiceQ4yTauymW9d0jYVh) - Tutorial Videos

 ```
 A temporal layer is generated.
-It can be exported and saved.
+It can be exported/saved.
 ```

 ## Authors